Podman vs Docker for Self-Hosting: I Measured the Difference

 podman run --userns=keep-id -v ./project:/app:Z my-dev-imageThis maps your host UID into the container, so files created inside bind mounts belong to your user, not root.
 It fixes the common file permission mismatch that frustrates Docker rootless users.
 They otherwise have to mess with chown commands or custom entrypoint scripts.

 Podman Desktop (v1.x) now mirrors most of what Docker Desktop offers.
 You get a GUI for containers and images, Kubernetes integration, and an extension marketplace.
-Docker Desktop still has a larger extension library and a more polished Kubernetes experience, but the gap closes with each release.
+Docker Desktop still has a larger extension library and smoother Kubernetes support, but the gap closes with each release.

 Security and Isolation Compared

-Security is the most frequently cited reason to prefer Podman, and the reasoning is solid.
+Security is the most frequently cited reason to prefer Podman for self-hosted services, and the reasoning is solid.

 Docker’s default setup runs the daemon as root on the host.
 Containers also run as root (UID 0) inside the container by default.
 If an attacker breaks out of a container, through a kernel bug, a bad volume mount, or a rogue process, they land on the host as root.
 Docker’s rootless mode and userns-remap reduce this risk, but you have to turn them on yourself.